-A tough-tackling, tenacious midfielder, Egar Davids played for an impressive spread of clubs including Inter, Barcelona and Tottenham throughout a career that was unfortunately cut short by injury.
+A tough-tackling, tenacious midfielder, Davids showed off his unique look for an impressive spread of clubs including Inter, Barcelona and Tottenham.

 In this picture, Kevin Kampl's monstrosity of a hairdo resembles a custard-coloured Oral B toothbrush.

-His bulging shin-pad also makes it appear as though he plays with a Nokia brick in his sock, but you could be forgiven for missing that given the beacon-like brightness of his mohican.
+His bulging shin-pad also makes it appear as though he plays with an early Nokia in his sock, but you could be forgiven for missing that given the beacon-like brightness of his mohican.

 Olivier Giroud's suave slick-back has led to the Frenchman being labelled as 'the sexiest man in football'.

-That tag will be a matter of public opinion, but it wouldn't be ludicrous to suggest that the Chelsea striker deserved a spot on Love Island.
+That tag will be a matter of public opinion, but it wouldn't be ludicrous to suggest that the Chelsea striker deserves a post-playing days spot on Love Island.

 45. Paul Scharner

 Former Wigan and West Brom man Paul Scharner took his hair very seriously.
-It was so important to him that he almost seemed to have a new hair colour every week.
+It was so important to him that he almost seemed to have a fresh, new hair style every week.

-The Austrian seemed to be incapable of sticking with one colour for any length of time.
-He is not a man you would like to go clothes shopping with, for sure.
-You'd be there for days on end.
+The Austrian seemed to be incapable of sticking with one colour or cut for any length of time.
+Rumour has it his barber retired to Barbados.

 44. Hector Bellerin